Skip to main content

 There are about 54 million Hispanics and Latinos in the United States.
 WNED PBS celebrates Hispanic Heritage Month by spotlighting the diversity of voices and experiences within the Hispanic and Latino/a communities.

-Buffalo Toronto Public Media celebrates Hispanic Heritage History Month
+Buffalo Toronto Public Media celebrates Hispanic Heritage Month

 Hispanic Heritage Month has been honored annually in the United States since 1968 when President Lyndon Johnson first launched it as Hispanic Heritage Week.
 In 1988, President Ronald Reagan expanded the celebration to last the four weeks from September 15th to October 15th.
 Hispanic Heritage Month commemorates the histories, cultures, and contributions of Latinx people whose ancestors came from Spain, Mexico, the Caribbean, Central, and South America.